toepoke/mapsed/README.md

-# mappy.js
+# mapsed.js

 On **[my website](http://toepoke.co.uk/)** I needed to be able to select places on a map.

-I couldn't find anything that fully did what I was after so I built mappy (besides I need the JavaScript practice!).
+I couldn't find anything that fully did what I was after so I built mapsed (besides I need the JavaScript practice!).

 In short it provides the following: